 Opportunities for Law Student Positions

-To submit your application for a volunteer legal internship, submit a cover letter via email indicating your interest in the Branch, writing sample, and law school transcript to: Consumer.Protection@usdoj.gov.
-Include “volunteer legal internship” in the subject line of your message.
+To submit your application for a volunteer legal internship, send a cover letter resume, writing sample, and transcript to: CPB.email@example.com.
+Applications are reviewed on a rolling basis.

 Student PositionsThe Consumer Protection Branch offers undergraduate and graduate students both paid and unpaid positions.
 Students are selected for these positions on the basis of their GPA, availability, and commitment to the Consumer Protection Branch’s mission.
 Students selected for a position with the Consumer Protection Branch must pass a background check prior to entering on duty.
 Individuals who have used illegal substances in the past twelve months are ineligible for a position with the Consumer Protection Branch.